 Copper overload is quite common in women because estrogen increases copper retention in the body.
 This is also another reason why hypothyroidism and autoimmune diseases like Hashimoto’s are much more common in women than men; copper (along with toxic heavy metals such as mercury) gets sequestered into the thyroid gland and can block the conversion of T4 into T3, the active form of thyroid hormone.
 Estrogen is similar in structure to T3, and thus has a powerful effect on the bioavailability of thyroid hormone by blocking thyroid receptors on cell membranes throughout the body.

-Copper is most often epigenetic in nature (as is the case with me), and is also brought on during hormonal events such as puberty, pregnancy, menopause; as well as the use of birth control and hormone replacement therapy.1
+Copper is often inherited and is brought on during hormonal events such as puberty, pregnancy, menopause; as well as the use of birth control and hormone replacement therapy.

 Symptoms of Copper Toxicity

 Copper is especially disruptive to the adrenal glands, which produce the stress hormone cortisol.
 This constant agitation leads to dysregulation of cortisol production, causing many copper toxicity symptoms, such as:

 Blood sugar dysregulation